Last Updated on August 14, 2020 by queenie mak

 Don’t want to travel solo in Alishan?
 Join a tour!
 Check out some of these options:

-I had a tough time planning my solo trip to Alishan, which is why I created this how-to guide for anyone who wants to travel to Alishan without a tour.
+I had a tough time planning my solo trip to Alishan, which is why I created this how-to travel guide for anyone who wants to visit Alishan without a tour.
 So hopefully you don’t have to go through the same thing I went through.

 I hope you find my Alishan itinerary useful.
 And I hope it inspires you to add Alishan to your Taiwan trip itinerary.